 - to enable users to search for marine data from the international OBIS network users.

 From here you can find out more information about OBIS Australia and the OBIS program in general.
-Please use the links in the navigation panel to the left to access these functions and the other parts of the OBIS Australia site.
+Please use the links in the navigation panel to access these functions and the other parts of the OBIS Australia site.

-OBIS Australia was initially created as a partnership between the National Oceans Office (Department of the Environment and Water Resources) and CSIRO Marine and Atmospheric Research, supported in its start-up phase by funding from the U.S. Alfred P. Sloan Foundation, administered via the international OBIS Secretariat, as an operational component of the Census of Marine Life.
-It is currently administered by CSIRO Marine and Atmospheric Research.
+OBIS Australia (OBISAU) was initially created as a partnership between the former National Oceans Office, Department of the Environment and Water Resources (now Department of the Environment and Energy) and CSIRO Oceans and Atmosphere, supported in its start-up phase by funding from the U.S. Alfred P. Sloan Foundation, administered via the international OBIS Secretariat, as an operational component of the Census of Marine Life.